 I’d like to use this year for a little reading repertoire housekeeping.
-Over lunch with Kevin a few weeks back I divulged a great secret of mine: I’ve never read Faulkner.
+Over lunch with a friend a few weeks back I divulged a great secret of mine: I’ve never read Faulkner.
 I’ll admit, I pride myself on having a thorough knowledge of the classics.
-However, the expression on his face showed how much I was missing.
+However, the expression on her face showed how much I was missing.
 A quick review of my previous reads and I was convinced, I’m missing too many of the greats.

 So in 2020, to kick off a decade, I want to either read or reread* many of the classics that have shaped modern writers.
 Off to a good start, I began Crime and Punishment on January second and am a little over halfway through.
 One nearly down, many to go.
 So here is my tentative list of novels to read this year.

 + Crime and Punishment by Fyodor Dostoyevsky Considered the first great novel of his “mature” period of writing, it focuses on the mental anguish and moral dilemmas of an impoverished ex-student in Saint Petersburg who formulates a plan to kill an unscrupulous pawnbroker for her money.

 + The Sound and the Fury by William Faulkner Divided into four sections told from four different perspectives, the book is both a notoriously arduous and disturbing read, whose often disorienting narration requires patience and persistence, and whose subject matter confronts painful themes, among which reside incest and suicide.
 A true tale of endurance and human suffering which will stay with readers for a very long time indeed.